pl3PoseidonProject/pl3PoseidonProject/README.md

-### Hello We are Team Poseidon, We are planning to create an app that both connects doctor and their patients.
-The doctor will set the notification settings of the users phone through an app when they will take their medicines and when their next checkup will be.
-They will also send a notification of what are the kinds of medicine needed for their patients to take.
+### Hello We are Team Poseidon, Our project is called project:Heal.
+We are planning to create an app that lets the doctor prescriptions be digitalized by notification.
+The Patient will be able to set his medication schedules as well as his/her dosages of each medicine.
+A notification will pop up in the screen as well as a alarm to alert the patient.The Features will have a sound alarm and on going notification till you finsih your required prescription.

 <!--
 **pl3PoseidonProject/pl3PoseidonProject** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.